dylan-lang/opendylan/README.txt

 ./autogen.sh

 cd $BUILDDIR
-$SRCDIR/configure --with-mps=/path/to/mps-header-files
+$SRCDIR/configure --with-mps=/path/to/mps-kit                   [1][2]
               # you must call configure with absolute path!
 make

+[1] Note that the directory --with-mps wants here is the one containing the
+    "code" directory.
+If you downloaded the MPS kit from Ravenbrook this would be, for example, "--with-mps=/path/to/mps-kit-1.106.2".

-[Ubuntu note: In Ubuntu 6.06 I had to install the XML::Parser module via "cpan -i XML::Parser", which blew up because expat.h was not found, so first "sudo apt-get install libexpat-dev".  --cgay 20061104]
+[2] Ubuntu note: In Ubuntu 6.06 I had to install the XML::Parser module via
+    "cpan -i XML::Parser", which blew up because expat.h was not found, so first "sudo apt-get install libexpat-dev".  --cgay 20061104

-The goal was ultimately to make it possible to build Open Dylan in the Open Dylan IDE, but unfortunately we never quite made that happen.
-Some work may need to be done on the "project manager" first, at a minimum.
+GENERAL BUILD INSTRUCTIONS

 If you encounter problems during the build, please refer to the log files that are written in the 'logs' directory under each bootstrap